 Platform

 • When she’s old enough, I want my daughter to walk to school without worrying that she’ll be hit by a car.
-That is not unreasonable.

 Some ways we can do that: